pklaus/python-spelling-alphabet/README.md

 ### Requirements

-You need Python (2 or 3) to run this program.
+You need Python 3 to run this program.
 It uses JSON to load the different spelling alphabets.

 ### Usage